NiftyApes/hsla-contracts/README.md

 ## Design

-The NiftyApes protocol is made up of three core contracts `Liquidity.sol`, `Offers.sol`, and `Lending.sol`.
+The NiftyApes protocol is made up of four core contracts `Liquidity.sol`, `Offers.sol`, `Lending.sol`, and `SigLending.sol`.
 Each is deployed as a seperate contract with references to each other as via interfaces needed.

 `Liquidity.sol` allows for lenders to manage cToken liquidity by depositing and withdrawing, wrapping and unwrapping either `cTokens`, or `ERC20` tokens which are approved for use on the protocol.

 `Offers.sol` allows for lenders and borrowers to make lending offers on any asset or collection in existence.
 This contract manages the NiftyApes on-chain offer book.

 `Lending.sol` allows for lenders and borrowers to execute and refinance loans based on the liquidity and offers in the other two contracts.

+`SigLending.sol` allows for lenders and borrowers to execute and refinance loans based on the liquidity and gas-less offers made via signatures and that are stored in a centralized database.

 ## NiftyApes Error Messages